Regional Telecommunications Project improving mobile phone coverage

 Wilyabrup, near Yallingup, the latest location to benefit

-- Made possible by the Liberal National Government's Royalties for Regions program
+Made possible by Liberal National Government's Royalties for Regions program

-- The State Government's significant investment in regional telecommunications since 2012 is leading to the development of 266 new mobile phone towers in regional WA
+The State Government's significant investment in regional telecommunications since 2012 is driving economic growth through the development of 266 new mobile phone towers in regional WA

 Regional Development Minister's office - 6552 6700